Frequently Asked Questions (FAQ)

 Yes.
 Final, official high school transcripts and/or GED records must also be sent if required for your program of study, scholarships, financial aid verification, or to meet prerequisites for programs or courses.

 Yes.
 Students may schedule classes at any Columbus State location where offered and in combination with online offerings.
-View classes that are offer both in person and online by clicking here.
+View classes that are offered both in person and online by clicking here.

-Columbus State isn't exactly free, but our tuition is among the lowest in the region.
+No, Columbus State is not exactly free, but our tuition is among the lowest in the region.
 In fact, about 76% of our students take on zero college debt.
 Our tuition is about $5,388 a year for a full-time student.
 Many students can completely cover a year at Columbus State with financial aid and scholarships.

 Here are three tips to pay for school: